flutter/website/src/docs/cookbook/networking/send-data.md

 The `http.post()` method returns a `Future` that contains a `Response`.

-* [`Future`][] is a core Dart class for working with async operations.
+* [`Future`][] is a core Dart class for working with asynchronous operations.
 A Future object represents a potential value or error that will be available at some time in the future.
 * The `http.Response` class contains the data received from a successful http call.
-* The `createAlbum()` method takes an argument `title` which is sent to the server to create an Album.
+* The `createAlbum()` method takes an argument `title` that is sent to the server to create an `Album`.

-## 3. Convert the `http.Response` to custom dart object
+## 3. Convert the `http.Response` to a custom Dart object

 While it's easy to make a network request, working with a raw `Future<http.Response>` isn't very convenient.
 To make your life easier, convert the `http.Response` into a Dart object.

 ### Create an Album class

-First, create a `Album` class that contains the data from the network request.
-It includes a factory constructor that creates a `Album` from JSON.
+First, create an `Album` class that contains the data from the network request.
+It includes a factory constructor that creates an `Album` from JSON.

 Converting JSON by hand is only one option.
 For more information, see the full article on